joomplace/joomla-quiz/README.md

 <b>Joomla Quiz Deluxe</b> is compatible with <b>Joomla!
 3.x</b>.

+To request changes/custom development of Joomla Quiz, please go to <a href="https://belitsoft.com/web-development" target="_blank" rel="noopener noreferrer">https://belitsoft.com/web-development</a>  and use the contact form there.

 The quiz extension is integrated with VirtueMart.

 <b>WHY TO USE THE EXTENSION?</b>